-\The majority of the windows that don't understand the importance of we replace were not properly flashing-and experts say a shock- flashed," says John Azeri of Nationwide Windows in Paterson.
-N.J.
+"The majority of the windows that don't understand the importance of we replace were not properly flashing-and experts say a shock- flashed," says John Azeri of ing number of them aren't Nationwide Windows in Paterson, N.J.
 "If you don't have a qualified con-As the door and window industry tractor installing windows, you could

-Welch says a big problem is installers who don't want to learn
+Welch says a big problem is installers who don't want to-learn

-"Most window and door manuto grow an average of 6 percent facturers require a particular appli-However, Principia's survey of 1 very set in their ways, so to get them
+'Most window and door manuto grow an average of 6 percent facturers require a particular appli-However, Principla's survey of a very set in their ways, so to get them.

 For example, Welch says a large number of builders use modified relatively inexpensive.
-But many a sales, marketing and distribution manufacturers of vinyl windows company that serves the building say that tape can't be used with flashing installation via its their products because it can have a negative chemical reaction with vinyl, ultimately causing the weath-"Probably 60 percent of builders erproof seal to deteriorate.
+But many a sales, marketing and distribution manufacturers of vinyl windows company that serves the building say that tape can't be used with flashing installation via its their products because it can have Installation&fasters program. a negative chemical reaction with vinyl, ultimately causing the weath-"Probably 60 percent of builders | erproof seal to deteriorate.

 their products, you void the warranty on the window," Welch says.
-'I go to a builder and he says T've been using that tape for 20 years."
+"I go to a builder and he says T've been using that tape for 20 years."
 Well, have you been back to check those windows in the past 20 years?
 If the warning's out there, why would you put it on?"

 However, Welch says he's also seen a lot of contractors who are willing to learn new things-and part of that is being driven by increasingly tougher energy codes.
 Changes to building codes might be making installs better, too.
-"I also think the other thing that's pushing them to use these installation techniques properly are the cation," he says: "A lot of builders are new energy codes," he says.
-"These run parallel to both flashing and
+"I also think the other thing that's pushing them to use these installation techniques properly are the cation," he says.
+"Alot of builders are new energy codes," he says.
+"These run parallel to both flashing and the house wraps themselves."